 VoIP Technology is The New Gatekeeper

 For example, when I worked at the VoIP reseller, we configured our customers’ hosted VoIP systems to examine all incoming calls and, based on the incoming number, either route the call directly to voicemail, to the person’s cell phone, to their home phone, or to a totally different person.
-We could have that incoming call ring to any number of personal devices owned by the customer and we could have them ring in sequence or all at one.
+We could make that incoming call ring to any number of personal devices owned by the customer and we could have them ring in sequence or all at one.

 So if you are a sales rep and your goal is to talk to a decision maker, like our VP of sales, your call will reach her only if she wants to take your call.
 Now, if she doesn’t want to talk with you, get ready to spend eternity in voicemail hell because your number will be marked for death.